Joel Fuhrman: Reception

 Fuhrman has heavily marketed his products and his infomercials have "become a staple during the self-improvement bloc of PBS pledge drives."
 In the October 2012 edition of Men's Journal, Mark Adams stated that Fuhrman "preaches something closer to fruitarianism or Christian Science than to conventional medical wisdom".
 Adams also reported that Fuhrman believes that the flu vaccine "isn't effective at all".
 David Gorski has commented that Fuhrman has promoted a vitalistic view of food and the pseudoscientific idea of detoxification.

-Dietician Carolyn Williams has described Fuhrman's Nutritarian diet as a fad diet.
+Dietitian Carolyn Williams has described Fuhrman's Nutritarian diet as a fad diet.
 According to Williams "This can be helpful for people who feel stuck in their weight loss journey and want to totally reset or detox their diet following a holiday or vacation.
 Although this diet is marketed as an eating pattern, it is essentially a fad diet.
 Those who do try this diet should go into it knowing that it is not sustainable for everyone long-term, and is only a temporary quick fix to lose weight."

-Harriet Hall of Science-Based Medicine who reviewed Fuhrman's Nutritarian diet commented that he tends to incorrectly assume association studies show causation and that his diet has not been tested in controlled trials.
+Harriet Hall, a founder of Science-Based Medicine, a website owned and operated by the New England Skeptical Society, reviewed Fuhrman's Nutritarian diet and commented that he tends to incorrectly assume association studies show causation and that his diet has not been tested in controlled trials.
 Hall stated that "Fuhrman makes extraordinary claims for the Nutritarian diet, but extraordinary claims must be supported by extraordinary evidence, and the evidence he presents is far from compelling."